-'''

-Key = atom()

-Value = term() | [{Key,Value}]
+Key = atom() Value = term() | [{Key,Value}]

-'''

-1.7.3 Reading config values
+1.7.3 Requiring and reading configuration data

-From inside a test suite, one can require a variable to exist before a test case can be run, and read the value of a variable.
+In a test suite, one must require that a configuration variable exists before attempting to read the associated value in a test case.

-require is a statement that can be part of the test suite default data [page 7] or test case info function [page 6].
-If the required variable is not available, the test is skipped.
-There is also a function ct:require/[1,2] which can be called from inside a test suite in order to check if a specific variable is available.
-The return value from the function must then be checked and appropriate actions taken explicitly by the test case.
+require is an assert statement that can be part of the test suite info function [page 8] or test case info function [page 6].
+If the required variable is not available, the test is skipped (unless a default value has been specified, see the test case info function [page 6] chapter for details).
+There is also a function ct:require/[1,2] which can be called from a test case in order to check if a specific variable is available.
+The return value from this function must be checked explicitly and appropriate action be taken depending on the result (e.g. to skip the test case if the variable in question doesn't exist).

-A require statement should look like this: {require,Required} or {require,Name,Required}.
-The arguments Name and Required are the same as the arguments to ct:require/[1,2] which are described in the reference manual for ct [page 50].
+A require statement in the test suite info- or test case info-list should look like this: {require,Required} or {require,Name,Required}.
+The arguments Name and Required are the same as the arguments to ct:require/[1,2] which are described in the reference manual for ct [page 64].
+Name becomes an alias for the configuration variable Required, and can be used as reference to the configuration data value.
+The configuration variable may be associated with an arbitrary number of alias names, but each name must be unique within the same test suite.
+There are two main uses for alias names: